 The production of « solar fuels » and other chemical feedstocks through light-driven reduction of water, CO2 or other abundant resources (O2, N2…) is one of the greatest challenges of the 21st century.
 It would allow for the establishment of a true circular economy, with recycling of anthropogenic CO2.
 To achieve this challenge, we can take inspiration from Nature.
 Since 2002, the SolHyCat team develops bio-inspired chemistry for hydrogen production, including the development of nanomaterials and artificial hydrogenases.
 The group is also involved in the design of bio-inspired catalysts for CO2 reduction and the lastly launched project targets the development of innovative catalytic systems for the reduction of N2 into ammonia.
 One important objective of our research is the development of light-driven catalysis and more particularly of photoelectrochemical systems.

-Our research program is structured in the following three interconnected pillars:
+Our research activities are structured in the following three interconnected pillars:

 (iii) Biomaterials for new energy technologies (contact: Vincent Forge)